openservicemesh/osm/demo/README.md

   - the output will be the output of the curl command to the `bookstore` domain and the count of books sold, and the output of the curl command to `github.com` to demonstrate access to an external service
   - a properly working service mesh will result in HTTP 200 OK response code for the `bookstore` domain with `./demo/tail-bookbuyer.sh` along with a monotonically increasing counter appearing in the response headers, while `./demo/tail-bookthief.sh` will result in HTTP 404 Not Found response code for the `bookstore` domain.
 With egress enabled by default, HTTP requests to `github.com` should result in HTTP 200 OK response code for both the `bookbuyer` and `bookthief` services.
   This can be automatically checked with `KUBECONFIG=$HOME/.kube/config go run ./ci/cmd/maestro.go`

+## View Mesh Topology with Zipkin
+The OSM demo will install a Zipkin pod, and configure all participating Envoys to send spans to it.
+Zipkin's UI is running on port 9411.
+To view the web UI, forward port 9411 from the Zipkin pod to the local workstation and navigate to http://localhost:9411/zipkin/dependency.
+In the `./scripts` directory we have included a helper script to find the Zipkin pod and forward the port: `./scripts/port-forward-zipkin.sh`

 ## Demo Web UI
 The Bookstore, Bookbuyer, and Bookthief apps have simple web UI visualizing the number of requests made between the services.